Dental Emergencies

 How quickly can I get an emergency dental appointment?

-At Calm Dental, we strive to see emergency patients within 24 hours during our working hours (Monday–Friday: 9 am–6 pm; Sat: 9 am–4 pm).
+At Calm Dental, we strive to see emergency patients within 24 hours during our working hours (Monday–Friday: 9 am–6 pm; Sat: 9 am–5 pm).
 It’s best to call us early in the morning for same-day appointments.

-What is considered a dental emergency?
+What qualifies as a dental emergency?

 Are dental emergencies covered by insurance?